There are only ever 2 MAIN THINGS that I recommend when people come to me looking for help.

-The team at The Tapping Solution have done a wonderful job of pulling together the best, most important pieces of information about tapping.
+The team at The Tapping Solution have done a wonderful job of pulling together important information about tapping.
 They are my “go to” resource for all things tapping.

-And here is what I’ve seen in my own experience personally with tapping, as well as working with coaching clients over the years…
+And here is what I've seen in my own experience personally with tapping, as well as observing what coaching clients over the years have experienced…

-There is a difference between simply talking through an issue, creating perspective changes and action plans, VERSUS talking through an issue while also tapping, releasing the issue emotionally, resetting the energy in the body, cementing the perspective changes, and then following through with action plans!
+There is a difference between simply talking through an issue, creating perspective changes and action plans, VERSUS talking through an issue while also tapping, releasing the emotional intensity and stress response, resetting the energy in the body, cementing the perspective changes, and then following through with action plans!